Cafes Serving Specialty Coffee in Valencia

 Before Marián started her business, she lived in the US where she completely immersed into the local coffee culture.
 A small café in Montana, where she was a regular, gave her the last push and motivation to open something of her own.
 Upon returning to Europe, she went coffee hopping in Berlin and collected ideas for her project.

-Bluebell works with Barcelona based Nomad Coffee and Right Side Coffee Roasters as well as Puchero Coffee Roasters with beans rotating ever 2-3 weeks.
+Bluebell used to work with Barcelona based Nomad Coffee and Right Side Coffee Roasters as well as Puchero Coffee Roasters with beans rotating ever 2-3 weeks.
+They have recently started roasting their own beans though in a warehouse outside the city.
+They’ve established relationships with a coffee farm in the Dominican Republic that uses innovative techniques to give their coffee beans a honey flavour.
 Espresso based drinks, V60, Aeropress and cold drip are all a safe bet!
-Now that the second location has opened, Marián is already thinking about the next step.
-Ambitious plans are in the air to take roasting into their own hands by the end of the year.
-Therefore, Bluebell has established relationships with a coffee farm in the Dominican Republic that uses innovative techniques to give their coffee beans a honey flavour.

-Both places are a looker and a must for foodies!
+Bluebell is a looker and a must for foodies!
 A stunning blue La Marzocco, gorgeous courtyard and flowery, positive atmosphere are unique features of the coffee shop in Ruzafa and the weekend brunch is a real treat!
-The Bluebell in "Las Naves" is more ample and classy with a spacious outside terrace.
-Here, a daily changing lunch platter and yummy sandwiches are on the menu.

 Carrer de Buenos Aires, 3